Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

-The Edelstein magnetization represents an explicitly time-reversal symmetry breaking perturbation, that, in turn, can have a non-trivial detrimental back action on the superconductor itself.
-A reduction of the critical current can result from the induced dipolar fields, especially when the size of the induced moment locally overcomes the critical magnetic fields.
-The supercurrent can thus be an optimal indicator in systems where an applied electric field varies the intensity of the Rashba coupling.
-We argue that the orbital Edelstein effect could have a non-trivial role in the suppression of critical current recently reported in experiments where an electric field is applied to metallic superconductors \cite{DeSimoni2018}.
+The robustness of the effect is assessed by considering the self-consistent solution of the gap amplitude and phase.
+The outcome also suggests that the effect has a weak detrimental feedback on the superconducting state and, although small in amplitude, might be detectable in observables that are directly related to the strength of the superconducting state.
+Detection of the Edelstein effect points to magnetoscopy to probe the spatial distribution of the local dipolar magnetization field, for an in-plane field (Fig.~\ref{Fig5} (a)) or an out-of-plane field generated via a side gate (Fig.~\ref{Fig5} (c)).
+A SQUID-based technique can also directly probe sign change occurring around phase defects or similar inhomogeneities (Fig.~\ref{Fig5} (b)).
+The size of the induced local orbital moment can reach about $10^{-4} \mu_{\text{B}}$, and even higher by varying the OR coupling, corresponding to hundred Gauss in close proximity of the 2DES.

-{\it Acknowledgments.---} L.C. acknowledges the European Commission for funding through the MSCA Global Fellowship grant TOPOCIRCUS-841894.
+{\it Acknowledgments.---} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 841894 (TOPOCIRCUS).
 M.C., M.T.M and F.G. acknowledge support by the EU’s Horizon 2020 research and innovation program under Grant Agreement nr.
 964398 (SUPERGATE).
 F.G. acknowledges the European Research Council under Grant Agreement No. 899315-TERASEC, and the EU’s Horizon 2020 research and innovation program under Grant Agreement No. 800923 (SUPERTED) for partial financial support.